NavyBlueCheese/pairs-trading-backtest/README.md

 The rolling window is **60 trading days (~3 months)**.
 Rolling rather than full-sample because the equilibrium spread drifts slowly over time; a 3-month anchor tracks this without excessive noise.

 **Lookahead bias prevention:** rolling statistics are shifted by 1 bar before computing the z-score.
 The signal at the close of day *t* uses only data available before day *t*.
-Without this shift, today's spread value would appear in its own denominator — a subtle bias that inflates backtest results.
+Without this shift, today's spread value would appear in its own denominator which is a subtle bias that inflates backtest results.

 ### Step 4 — Entry and Exit Rules